VictorCMiraldo/aaosl-agda/Slides/presentation.md

 # This Presentation

+\pause
 \vfill

-- Why AAOSL are an interesting data structure?\pause
+- Why AAOSLs are an interesting data structure\pause
+- Definition of AAOSLs\pause
-- Which security properties do they provide?\pause
+- Which security properties do they provide\pause
-- What is the generalization that enjoy said properties?\pause

 \vfill